Soumyadeep-Chakravarti/MyResume/README.md

 * **Simplified Version**: for fast reading and recruiter access.
 * **Cinematic Version**: for an immersive, memorable showcase of your skills and experience.

-By seamlessly transitioning between these modes, it provides an **innovative and engaging resume experience** that works well across both mobile and desktop environments.
+By seamlessly transitioning between these modes, it provides an **innovative and engaging resume experience** that works well across **tablet, mobile, and desktop environments**.